 You can also add any leftovers from the St. Paddy’s Day meal, which can give extra flavor and texture to the hash, not to mention help you use them up:

-Use the right cookware.
 A flat top grill would give you the best results.
 Unfortunately, most people don’t have flat tops in their homes.
 Any skillet will work: cast iron, non-stick, you can even make terrific hash in your wok, especially if you’re feeding a crowd.
+Or try crisping up your hash in a waffle iron!

 2 cups leftover corned beef, coarsely chopped